To determine the ability of an organism to reduce nitrites to gaseous nitrogen or to other compounds containing nitrogen.

 Image Source: ASM

 Positive test: No color change to red 2 minutes after the addition of the reagents; gas production in the Durham tube.

 Negative test: The broth becomes red after the addition of the reagents; no gas production.

 If the broth does not become red and no gas production is observed, zinc dust is added to determine if the nitrite has not been oxidized to nitrate (thus invalidating the test).
 If oxidation has occurred, the mixture turns red after the addition of zinc.

 Positive: Proteus mirabilis (ATCC12453): colorless, gas production

-Negative: Acinetobacter baumannii (ATCC19606): red colouration, no gas production
+Negative: Acinetobacter baumannii (ATCC19606): red coloration, no gas production

 - Tille P.M.
 2014.
 Bailey and Scott’s diagnostic microbiology.
 Thirteen edition.
 Mosby, Inc., an affiliate of Elsevier Inc. 3251 Riverport Lane.
 St. Louis.
 Missouri 63043

 - Buxton R. 2011.
 Nitrate and nitrite reduction test protocols